Everest Base Camp Helicopter Tour

 • Carry essentials: Bring your camera, sunglasses, sunscreen, and warm clothing.

-• Be aware of altitude: Altitude sickness can be a concern, so it’s important to be aware of its symptoms and communicate with your pilot if you feel unwell.
+• Be aware of altitude: Altitude sickness can be a concern, so it’s essential to be aware of its symptoms and communicate with your pilot if you feel unwell.

 Packages and Itinerary Options